At Sperry, the security of both your assets and information is a top priority.

 - When In Doubt, Give Sperry a Shout - If something seems fishy or unusual, such as an email you've received asking for your Sperry online banking ID and password, don't hestitate to give us a call.

 Following these tips are a good start to ensuring that your accounts are kept secure.
-Unfortunately, there are scammers everywhere - so vigilance, and education, is key!
+Unfortunately, there are scammers everywhere - so vigilance, and education, are both key!
 The information that is provided on this page can help keep your sensitive financial information safe, so check back often.
 You can find a comprehensive list of resources below the Scam Alerts section.

 Sperry Scam Alerts